-What is an agility course?
+What is a dog agility course?

 Preparation is key

-There are a few things to remember before you begin creating your own agility course.
+There are a few things to remember before you begin creating your own dog agility course.
 You need to make sure that you have enough space for each section of the course - and extra space surrounding it - for your dog to complete the trick.
 Anything you build, doggy hurdles for example, should be easily broken down so that your dog doesn’t strain or injure themselves while practising.
 Be sure to use lightweight materials when creating jumps, just in case, and you may want to stock up on treats to reward a good session.

 If your dog is new to agility training, then jumping is a great first activity to teach them.
 Dogs sometimes jump when they play or may occasionally enjoy jumping up on the sofa, so this is a fun way to expand on something they already know how to do physically, but training their minds as well.

-You can create a jumping obstacle course using almost anything within the home, as long as the obstacles are soft and collapsible.
-You want to look for something like a curtain pole, a broom or PVC pipes, which can be placed on top of boxes or slotted into a washing basket to create beginner jumps for your pooch.
+You can create a dog jumping obstacle course using almost anything within the home, as long as the obstacles are soft and collapsible.
+You want to look for something like a curtain pole, a broom or PVC pipes, which can be placed on top of boxes or slotted into a laundry basket to create beginner jumps for your pooch.

 Perhaps you have a hula hoop laying around that the kids aren’t playing with?
 Simply hold the hoop at the desired height and signal your dog to jump through the other side.
 You may need treats for extra persuasion during the early stages of training!